Hero background

 1. Regulatory clarity: The FCA will now oversee Open Banking

-To address this, and to unlock innovation, the Financial Conduct Authority (FCA) is taking control as part of the National Payments Vision.
+To address this – and to unlock innovation – the Financial Conduct Authority (FCA) is taking control as part of the National Payments Vision.
 A revised Memorandum of Understanding among regulatory bodies aims to enhance coordination and reduce duplication of efforts.

 With clearer leadership, the FCA plans to simplify Open Banking regulations, encourage consumer adoption, and boost participation from banks and fintechs.
 This is a major step forward that should inject new energy into the market and drive innovation.

-2. Innovation and competition: Account-to-account payments a strategic priority
+2. Innovation: Account-to-account payments a strategic priority

 So, to provide more choices and to help the Open Banking market, the National Payments Vision is making Open Banking-enabled A2A e-commerce payments a “strategic priority”.
 The goal is to make paying directly from a bank account easier, with an initial focus on e-commerce.